What Is A Root Canal?

 A root canal is a procedure where inflammed or infected nerve tissue is removed from the canals inside of a tooth.
 The canals are then sterilized and sealed with root canal filling.
 After the procedure is complete, a temporary filling will be placed in the top part of the tooth until your general dentist replaces it with a permanent restoration.

-Oral pain such as toothaches or cracked / fractured teeth can often be difficult to pinpoint.
-Because of the vast network of nerves in the mouth, the pain of a damaged or diseased tooth often is felt in another tooth and/or in the head, neck, or ear.
-An endodontist is a specialist in diagnosing and treating this type of pain.
+Oral pain such as toothaches or cracked and fractured teeth can often be difficult to pinpoint because of the vast network of nerves in the mouth.
+The pain of a damaged or diseased tooth often is felt in another tooth or in the head, neck, or ear.
+An endodontist is a specialist in diagnosing, and treating this type of root canal related pain.

 Treats Traumatic Injuries